JamesSkemp/words/content/post/fox-47-news-at-9-(madison-wi)-is-pretty-dang-bad-.md

 +++
-title = "Fox 47 News at 9 (Madison WI) is pretty dang bad ..." summary = "In Madison Wisconsin, why waste your time watching Fox 47 News, when you can watch NBC 15?" draft = false comments = false date = "2007-02-04T21:27:00-06:00"
+title = "Fox 47 News at 9 (Madison WI) is pretty dang bad ..." description = "In Madison Wisconsin, why waste your time watching Fox 47 News, when you can watch NBC 15?" draft = false comments = false date = "2007-02-04T21:27:00-06:00"